dypsilon/frontend-dev-bookmarks/README.md

     + [mxgraph](http://jgraph.github.io/mxgraph/)
     + [Paper.js](http://paperjs.org) is an open source vector graphics scripting framework that runs on top of the HTML5 Canvas.
     + [Timeline.js](https://github.com/VeriteCo/TimelineJS): A Storytelling Timeline built in JavaScript.
-    + [xCharts](http://tenxer.github.com/xcharts/) is a JS library for creating attractive, custom data-driven chart visualizations.
-It uses HTML, CSS, and SVG to create dynamic, fluid charts that can be easily customized and integrated.
     + [jQuery Gantt editor](http://roberto.open-lab.com/2013/01/28/jquery-gantt-editor-include-today/)
     + [amCharts](http://www.amcharts.com/) is a robust charting tool that will suit any dataviz need.
     + [Raphael.js](http://raphaeljs.com/) Easy vector graphics for the web.